COVID-19 TGH Helpline

 - If you are sick, stay home and do not travel or report to work.

 - Practice healthy habits: Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids and eat nutritious food.

 According to current information from the CDC, symptoms may appear 2 to 14 days after exposure to the virus.
 Symptoms include fever, cough and shortness of breath.
 This information is based on what has been seen in similar previous viruses, and it may change as more is known about COVID-19.

 - What do I do if I’m sick?

 If you have recently traveled to an area identified as high risk by the CDC or have been in contact with someone who has been confirmed to have COVID-19 (Coronavirus) and you have a fever and/or respiratory symptoms, please contact your county health department for direction about testing and treatment.
 Please do not go directly to the emergency room without contacting your healthcare provider first.
-TGH Virtual Care is one option for speaking to a physician without leaving your home.
-Learn more about the TGH Virtual Care service here.
+TGH Virtual Health is one option for speaking to a physician without leaving your home.
+Learn more about the TGH Virtual Health service here.
 The Florida Department of Public Health hotline is another resource and can be reached at 1 (866) 779-6121, 24 hours a day, 7 days a week.

 - How are you diagnosed and treated?